2012 Dutch cabinet formation: Scout Kamp

 Rutte and Samsom already had contact with each other on election night, in which they determined that cooperation between their parties was inevitable.
 Samsom's suggestion to add an extra party, such as the SP, was rejected by Rutte.
 On 13 September, the intended parliamentary group leaders met with speaker of the House of Representatives Gerdi Verbeet.
-On the recommendation of Rutte — and in consultation with Samsom — VVD minister Henk Kamp was appointed as scout.
-That evening Rutte and Samsom spoke again in the Hague apartment of VVD faction leader in the Senate Loek Hermans.
+On the recommendation of Rutte – and in consultation with Samsom – VVD minister Henk Kamp was appointed as scout.
+That evening Rutte and Samsom spoke again in the Hague apartment of VVD parliamentary leader in the Senate Loek Hermans.
 Samsom indicated that he wanted to remain party chairman and put forward Amsterdam alderman Lodewijk Asscher as Deputy Prime Minister.
 They also expressed their willingness to take painful measures given the economic situation.

 A day later, Kamp invited all intended party chairmen individually for an interview.
-A majority of the parties — VVD, PvdA, PVV, CDA, D66, Christian Union, GroenLinks, SGP and 50Plus — recommended exploring a coalition of at least VVD and PvdA.
+A majority of the parties – VVD, PvdA, PVV, CDA, D66, Christian Union, GroenLinks, SGP and 50Plus – recommended exploring a coalition of at least VVD and PvdA.
 That same evening, Rutte and Samsom spoke in the Torentje, together with MPs Stef Blok (VVD) and Jeroen Dijsselbloem (PvdA), who would later be their secondants.
 They decided not to involve other parties in the formation, because they believed this would be a pointless exercise.

 On 17 September, Kamp held separate conversations with Samsom and Rutte, and then a joint conversation.
 The conclusion was that there was confidence for a fruitful collaboration.
 They also confirmed their choice of Kamp and former PvdA party leader Wouter Bos as informateurs, something they had already agreed on the morning after the elections.
 On 18 September, Kamp published his final report, with the advice to let VVD and PvdA negotiate under the leadership of himself and Bos.